 Also consider: Inhale firing/ auto power settings devices

 Of course, if buttons pose a major problem, the best solution is to pick a device with none at all, and there are many great buttonless options out there!

 Kits such as the Voopoo’s Argus X feature automatically set power output and inhale firing - meaning you simply inhale on the mouthpiece to vape and the device does everything else for you!

 If you are visually impaired, there are a couple of things to avoid.

 First, it’s worth avoiding advanced mod devices with screens.
 While many devices have made improvements in the clarity of their screens, much of the more advanced information is displayed in tiny writing.

 A simpler device also means less time spent trying to read tiny instruction manuals with a magnifying glass!

-When choosing a device, it’s also worth paying attention to the filling mechanism.
+When choosing a device, it’s worth paying attention to the filling mechanism.
 Some devices have a tiny arrow on the top of the tank, which shows where you should push in order to open up the filling port.
 These can be very difficult to see.

 A lot of the tips we’ve already covered apply here.
-Consider using a device with a fixed coil and prefilled cartridges or pods.
+Consider using a device with a fixed coil and prefilled pods.
 You can usually feel around for the button, but if that causes any issues, consider an auto-inhale device.